 General Chemistry Scholarships

-- The American Chemical Society Minority Scholars Program offers awards of up to $3,000 to African-American, Hispanic, and American Indian students seeking undergraduate chemistry degrees and attending school on a full-time basis.
+The American Chemical Society Minority Scholars Program supplies scholarships awards valued as much as $3,000 each, for African-American, Hispanic, and American Indian students seeking undergraduate chemistry degrees, and attending school on a full-time basis.